fox-one/docs.pando.im/developer/lake/guide/using-sdk.md

 // read the mtg group
 // the group information would change frequently
-// it's recommended to save it for later using group, err := fswap.ReadGroup(ctx) if err != nil {
+// it's recommended to save it for later use group, err := fswap.ReadGroup(ctx) if err != nil {
 	return err